Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Related work

 \subsection{Vision-Language Pre-training}

 Digital and realistic worlds encompass diverse data types, e.g., image, text, audio, video, and so on.
-To better understand the world, vision-language models (VLMs) are designed to understand visual and language content, capture their relations and generate multimodal content.
-These models facilitate diverse tasks e.g., image-text retrieval \cite{zhang2021aggregation,zhang2021high,zhang2021joint}, image captioning \cite{chen2015microsoft}, visual question answering \cite{antol2015vqa}, visual entailment \cite{xie2019visual}, and so on \cite{chen2023zero,radford2021learning,zhang2025step}.
-VLMs typically require a large number of high-quality training data to establish effective prediction ability, which is time-consuming and restricted by the availability of large-scale data.
-To address these obstacles, vision-language pre-training (VLP) has been developed.
-It harnesses vast amounts of unlabeled multi-modal data, using self-supervised learning techniques to gain representative feature learning ability \cite{li2022blip,radford2021learning,li2021align,yang2022vision}.
-VLP models exhibit outstanding generalizability and transferability, allowing adaptation to diverse datasets and downstream tasks through fine-tuning, thereby offering cost-effectiveness and flexibility.
+To better understand the world, vision-language pre-training (VLP) has been developed to understand visual and language content, capture their relations and generate multimodal content.
+It harnesses vast amounts of unlabeled multi-modal data, using self-supervised learning techniques to gain representative feature learning ability \cite{li2022blip,radford2021learning,li2021align,yang2022vision,zhang2025step}.
+VLP models exhibit outstanding generalizability and transferability, allowing adaptation to diverse datasets and downstream tasks through fine-tuning.
 Representative VLP methods include CLIP \cite{radford2021learning}, BLIP \cite{li2022blip}, ALBEF \cite{li2021align}, and TCL \cite{yang2022vision}.
 CLIP aligns visual-linguistic modalities by projecting images and texts into a unified feature space, using contrastive learning to maximize similarity for matched pairs and increase the distance for unmatched pairs.
 BLIP \cite{li2022blip} enhances dataset quality by synthesizing captions for web images, employing three contrastive learning objectives to jointly pre-train the model, i.e., image-text contrastive learning, image-text matching, and image-conditioned language modelling.
 ALBEF \cite{li2021align} first aligns unimodal representations of pair images and texts, and then fuses them with cross-modal attention to obtain joint representations.
 TCL \cite{yang2022vision} utilizes contrastive learning to perform both inter- and intra-modal alignment while preserving mutual information between global and local representations in each modality.